home-assistant/home-assistant.io/source/_integrations/tautulli.markdown

   - sensor
 ---

 The Tautulli integration will monitor activity on a given [Tautulli Server][tautulli].
-It will create a service with a sensor that shows the number of currently active streams as the state.
+It will create a sensor that shows the number of currently active streams as the state.
 If you click the sensor for more details, it will show you more statistics.

 ## Setup